sutton7272/FlutterBye/replit.md

 ## Overview

 Flutterbye is a blockchain-powered messaging and value distribution protocol built on the Solana network.
-It enables users to create and send 27-character tokenized messages, where each message becomes a custom SPL token.
+It enables users to create and send 27-character tokenized messages, where each message becomes a custom SPL token with the symbol "FlBY-MSG".
 The platform combines messaging with token economics, allowing users to attach value to messages, distribute tokens to specific wallets, upload custom token images, and create viral, meme-driven communication experiences in Web3.

+### Phase 2 Features (Latest)
+- **Token Holder Analysis**: Input any Solana token address/symbol to analyze top 25-500 wallet holders for targeted marketing campaigns
+- **Consolidated Value Attachment**: Single unified system for attaching value pools to tokens with automatic per-token calculation
+- **Expiration Date System**: Value-attached tokens can have expiration dates for time-limited redemption
+- **Free Flutterbye Mint System**: Special mint type with redeemable codes for promotional distribution
+- **Enhanced Admin Dashboard**: Comprehensive monitoring and management tools

 ## User Preferences